 5. Management and Administration

 5.1 Authorised Corporate Director

-The Authorised Corporate Director of the Company is Thesis Unit Trust Management Limited which is a private company limited by shares incorporated in England and Wales under the Companies Act 1985.
+The Authorised Corporate Director is Thesis Unit Trust Management Limited, a private company limited by shares, incorporated in England and Wales under the Companies Act 1985 on 6 February 1998 with company number 3508646.